nadinedelia/CV/README.md

 - I was volunteering in a refugee camp in Presevo, Serbia in Winter 2016

 - I did a 10-day silent Vipassana Meditation in 2017

+- I hitchhiked through pretty much all of Europe

 <!-- Badges n stuff  -->